 Scroll down to read more about the contents of this book.
 And yes, it’s just $2.99!

-These fabric dyeing 101 instructions are available both as a printed book and ebook (just $2.99) for anyone wanting to learn how to dye cotton fabrics (for sewing and quilting) at home using Procion MX dyes.
+These fabric dyeing 101 instructions are intended for anyone wanting to learn how to dye cotton fabrics (for sewing and quilting) at home using Procion MX dyes.
 These dyes, often used for tie-dyeing and custom quilt-making and sewing fabrics, are inexpensive and readily available.

 Please note that this book was written a few years ago and may not be as pretty as newer ebooks but the information is still useful today.